 - Road Bikes (Racing and Touring cycles with drop handle bars and narrow tyres) - although these are not happy on rough, unmade roads, they can be sent to a few projects based in cities that have a network of tarmac roads.
 Touring bikes are sturdy and have load carrying fixings and capacity

 - 3 wheeled Adult Trikes - can be ridden by less able bodied riders or people with balance issues and are often great for load carrying

-- Small wheeled childrens bikes - are requested in small numbers only by our current partners and usually 20" wheel size is the smallest we ship.
+- Small wheeled childrens bikes - are requested in small numbers only by our current partners and 20" wheel size is the smallest we ship.